Zouhly/ShareTrento/README.md

 - Driver rating system with star reviews
 - Favorite search saving and quick re-search
 - Responsive UI with role-aware navigation

-## License

-University project - Educational use only